ajsdjh373/Thumper/README.md

 ## Architecture

 The project is organized into the following modules:
+- ERR (global)
+- WIN, responsible for handling most windows OS functions including the window itself, mouse, keyboard, and windows headers
 - G3D, responsible for 3D graphics
-- WIN, responsible for handling most windows OS functions including the window itself, mouse, keyboard, and windows headers
+	- Dependent on WIN, ERR
 - More to be added as development continues

 ## Building

 The project uses Visual Studio and requires DirectX SDK.
 Build configurations are available for both Debug and Release modes.